mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 * users that are on the mobile website already, when asked to install the app, need to leave that website, go to the app store, download the app and continue through the installation process
-* once the app is installed, all input that was made on the website before is lost and needs to be restored besides users potentially needing to login in the app again
+* once the app is installed, all input that potentially was made on the website before is lost and needs to be restored besides users potentially needing to login in the app again
 * native apps are
-  [relatively large on average](https://sweetpricing.com/blog/2017/02/average-app-file-size/), leading to long download times in particular on often spotty mobile connections
+  [relatively large on average](https://sweetpricing.com/blog/2017/02/average-app-file-size/), leading to long download times which is particularly painful on often spotty mobile connections

 In contrast, web apps are easily accessible via the browser without forcing users to go through an app store and installation process and load almost